Headline: New Green Bay Packers Head Coach Dan Devine tallies third losing season in four years and a last place finish in their division

 Included was a maddening ninth week road loss to the Vikings, “… the most frustrating game I’ve ever been involved with” Devine said the next day.
 Green Bay decisively out gained Minnesota, 301 to 108 yards.
 Brockington logged his third consecutive 100-yard rushing performance, his highest rushing total of the season (149), and his fourth 100-yard game of the year.
 Yet, it was not enough to overcome another poor performance by Hunter, who completed 5 of 8 for 62 yards and 2 more interceptions.
 The last came in the final period, with the Packers on the Viking 8-yard line.
 Charlie West returned the ball to midfield, leading to the only score of the game, a 25-yard Fred Cox field goal.

 After a Monday night road loss to the Atlanta Falcons, 28-21, and with Green Bay out of the division race at 3-6-1, Devine turned to an ailing Bart Starr to start three of the last four games.
-Not surprisingly, the 16-year veteran struggled.
+Not surprisingly, the 16-year quarterback struggled.
 He went 8 of 17 for 116 yards and an interception in a 29-21 loss to New Orleans.
 He next threw two picks in only five attempts against the St. Louis Cardinals before giving way to Hunter in a 16-16 tie.
 Starr threw just a single pass in a 31-10 rout of Chicago, the team’s lone win in the season’s final six games.
 In the finale, the future Hall of Famer went the distance, completing 13 of 26 for 126 yards, in a lackluster 27-6 road loss to the Miami Dolphins.

 At the beginning of the year, Devine had targeted Starr to be his starting quarterback, despite his age and concerns about his health.
 But, early in training camp, he learned the 37-year-old required a bicep-tendon transplant on his throwing arm to treat, once and for all, the injuries that had impacted his play since 1967.
 It almost ended his life.
 The initial surgery was botched, nearly causing Starr to bleed to death.
 The end result of multiple surgeries was nerve damage in his right arm.
 Starr now struggled to even grip a football, forced to use a glove on his throwing hand.
 As a result, he completed only 24 of 45 (53.3%) for 286 yards, no touchdowns, 3 interceptions, and a 45.2 QBR.